Bodmer/TFT_eSPI/README.md

 # Sprite class change
 The Sprite class has been updated to remove an inconsistency for the setSwapBytes() function.
 Although all the examples are unchanged, user sketches may be affected.
-If the colors of the sprite change when loading this new version 2.2.16 then it may be necessary to change the swap bytes setting, e.g. for a sprite instance "spr" use either: spr.setSwapBytes(true) or spr.setSwapBytes(true) to correct the colour.
+If the colors of the sprite change when loading this new version 2.2.16 then it may be necessary to change the swap bytes setting, e.g. for a sprite instance "spr" use either: spr.setSwapBytes(true) or spr.setSwapBytes(false) to correct the colour.

 # News
 1. A companion library [U8g2_for_TFT_eSPI](https://github.com/Bodmer/U8g2_for_TFT_eSPI) has been created to allow U8g2 library fonts to be used with TFT_eSPI.